Essential Liberty and Rule of Law

 On 17 September, we observe Constitution Day in recognition of the anniversary of that venerable document’s signing by our nation’s Founders in 1787.

-They understood that the Liberty enshrined in our Constitution would be tested every day forward.
-Indeed, the Rule of Law embodied in our Constitution is under siege in the present era, and the Socialist regime of Barack Hussein Obama and his Leftist NeoCom cadres has proven to be a more subversive threat to freedom than that of any sitting president in our nation’s history.
+They understood that the unalienable Liberty “endowed by their Creator” and enshrined in our Constitution, would be tested every day forward.
+Indeed, the Rule of Law embodied in our Constitution is under siege in the present era, and the statist regime of Barack Hussein Obama and his Leftist NeoCom cadres has proven to be a more subversive threat to Liberty than that of any sitting president in our nation’s history.

-Much of the burden of the damage already done by this odious regime will be shouldered by the next generation, including my children, and it will take clear-headed young conservatives in their generation to hold the line against tyranny.
+Much of the burden of insult done to our Constitution by members of the executive, legislative and judicial branches of government, will be shouldered by the next generation, including my children, and as in the path, forthright and steadfast young conservatives in their generation will have to hold the line against tyranny.

 Like millions of other American Patriots, especially parents, I am of the same opinion as Thomas Paine on the matter of passing our burden to them: “If there must be trouble, let it be in my day, that my child may have peace.”